Skip to main content

 Open Main MenuClose Main Menu

-• Is this the same as the Humphrey's Study Abroad Scholarship administered by the OSU Study Abroad Office?
+• Is the Humphreys Travel Grant the same as the Humphreys Study Abroad Scholarship administered by the Center for Global Learning?

-• Who is eligible for Humphreys' Chair Travel Award support?
+• Who is eligible for Humphreys Travel Grant?

 Any OSU student with a long-term (8 weeks or more) overseas study or internship proposal.
 Undergraduates and graduate students at all levels are eligible.
 There are no restrictions on subjects or degree programs.